DSIN-INSA-Strasbourg/Hermes-doc/content/4. Examples/41. Single datasource/_index.md

           #
           # According to source type, 'query' and 'vars' may be facultative.
           # A Jinja template can be inserted in 'query' and 'vars' values to avoid wilcards
-          # and manually typing the attribute's list, or to filter the query using a cached value.
+          # and manually typing the attribute list, or to filter the query using a cached value.
           #
           # Jinja vars available are [REMOTE_ATTRIBUTES, CACHED_VALUES].
           # See documentation for details :